 On a positive note, there is an urgency among many policymakers to pass a bill that will ban Spice.
 For example, the CNN reports New York senators have already worked to pass legislation to ban about twenty-fours Spice chemicals.
 If the legislation comes into effect, the DEA will have broader authority to ban even those chemicals that are not on its list.

-For now, the best policy would be to keep yourself and your loved ones safe and healthy.
-Should you choose to do Spice, know what you are ingesting/inhaling.
-Find reputable stores to buy from and do your research.
+For now, the best policy would be to keep the loved ones safe and healthy.
+Should one choose to do Spice, know what they are ingesting/inhaling.
+Find reputable stores to buy from and do aresearch.

 Addiction centers have a team of experts who have years of experience in treating addiction.
-Learn more about the best addiction centers near you.
+Learn more about the best addiction centers nearby.

 Looking for professional medical help for addictions?
 Get the best rehabs page here.

 - Synthetic Cannabinoids: An Overview for Healthcare Providers.
 Centers for Disease Control and Prevention. https://www.cdc.gov/nceh/hsb/chemicals/sc/healthcare.html

 - U.S. Drug Enforcement Administration, Diversion Control Division.
 (2016).
 Special Report: Synthetic Cannabinoids and Synthetic Cathinones Reported in NFLIS, 2013-2015. https://www.nflis.deadiversion.usdoj.gov/DesktopModules/ReportDownloads/Reports/NFLIS-SR-SynthCannabinoidCathinone.pdf